Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 Note: `chan_ids` is a 1D tensor built from these names via `CHANNEL_DICT`.

 ### Normalization Behavior
 EEGPTWrapper normalizes inputs using mean=0 and std=50μV by default if no stats file is provided.
 Datasets emit Volts (SI units).
+For TUEV paper parity, we DISABLE wrapper normalization and instead scale inputs to microvolts in the model (`x = x * 1e6`) so the backbone sees raw μV values like the reference.
 For production, compute corpus-level stats and pass them to the wrapper.

 ### Model Architecture
 ```python